As luxury fashion houses lean deeper into sustainability, regenerative agriculture is taking the spotlight.

 Carbon is a top consideration for the fashion industry under scrutiny for its large carbon footprint—about ten percent of global emissions—as well as its toxic wastewater, animal welfare and labor issues, among others.
 Regenerative agriculture wipes the slate clean on nearly all of these.
 From the lack of synthetic chemical fertilizers to empowered and protected farmers, groups like the Savory Institute are out to ensure the practice is more than just a shiny buzzword.
 It has weight.

-Last year saw California-based Co launch Natural World—its first regenerative collection.
+In 2021, California-based Co launch Natural World — its first regenerative collection.
 Los Angeles dress label Christy Dawn has embraced the practice after years of hanging its sustainability hat on sourcing from deadstock material.

 “For the first five years of our brand, we were super proud that we haven’t been part of the problem,” Aras Baskauskas, Christy Dawn’s CEO and winner of the 12th season of the CBS reality show, Survivor told Vogue in 2020.
 He’s talking about the deadstock materials the brand historically relied on for its products.
 “But it weighed on us that we weren’t part of the solution, either.”
 That led Christy Dawn to invest in sourcing regenerative agriculture materials in addition to its use of deadstock.